FOSSBots/puppet/README.md

 # Puppet
 Production puppet code for MirahezeBots.

-Changes to this repo are automatically deployed so please be careful.
+Changes to this repo are automatically deployed, so please be careful.